g1eng/l8ash/README.md

 integrity = []
 ```

-With this configuration, user on the leash session cannot execute program, other than `/bin/ls`.
+With this configuration, user on the l8ash session cannot execute program, other than `/bin/ls`.
 For an operation with a single program like this case, `command_line` fields should be a full path of the program and its arguments.

 #### ATTENTION

-The path of .leashrc can be switched with `LEASH_CONF` environmental variable.
-If `leash` binary is invoked with preset `LEASH_CONF`, it refers customized path for the runtime configuration.
+The path of .l8ashrc can be switched with `LEASH_CONF` environmental variable.
+If `l8ash` binary is invoked with preset `LEASH_CONF`, it refers customized path for the runtime configuration.

 ## Set pipeline aliases (or named pipeline) on the whitelist